barionleg/cesium.wiki.gs/Models-Details.md

 These optimizations could be on the fly or as a preprocess in the content pipeline (using node.js).
 Doing it on the fly ensures that no mater how the model is authored, we still get the rendering performance benefit.

 * If a mesh has the same vertex layout as another mesh, they should be combined into a single vertex buffer, and, possibly even a single draw call if the materials are the same.
-* If transforms are static, the tree can be flattened and positions adjusted so there are less batch-breaking model transform uniforms set, and, therefore, less draw calls.
 * Reorder for the vertex cache.
 * Auto generate discrete geometric LOD using [quadric error metrics](http://mgarland.org/archive/cmu/quadrics/).
 Perhaps even stream just the lowest LOD to the client to start.
 Can we also use this code for polyline simplification?
 * In addition to sending the lowest LOD, the client can also start rendering the model before the textures are loaded by using a 1x1 white texture in the meantime.